 Who I am

 I received my master’s of science in the Spring of 2003 from the University of Washington School of Aquatic and Fishery Sciences and my PhD from Duke University in 2008.
+Currently, I am working at NOAA’s Southwest Fisheries Science Center in Monterey, CA. My general research interests fall in the realm of ecology and ecological modeling with an added interest in predator-prey relationships, scale, and oceanographic forcing.
 I have enjoyed living on the west coast and having the ability to hike, bike, surf, and ski without too much travel time.
-Currently, I am working at the NOAA-SWFSC in Monterey, CA. My general research interests fall in the realm of Ecology and Ecological Modeling with an added interest in predator-prey relationships, scale, and oceanographic forcing.

 What I do